laffan/godot_demos/05_throw_shade/README.md

 # 05 Throw Shade

-Demonstrates different methods of masking (clip, subviewport), 2D lighting as well as some shader effects using CanvasModulate.
+Demonstrates 2D lighting (including a fun flickering lamp script) and basic post-processing using using CanvasLayer + ColorRect.

+Also includes a basic template for Godot's visual shader tool at `res://shaders/visual_shader_ex.tres`.